 Middlesex County Freeholder Leslie Koppel chairs the County’s Finance Committee.
 Freeholder Koppel was appointed to the Board of Chosen Freeholders on Feb.
 16, 2017.
-She was then elected to a three-year term in Novermber 2017 and sworn in on Janauary 3, 2018.
-She is committed to improving the quality of life for all residents, including helping to bring quality programs and services to our residents at costs they can afford.
+She is committed to improving the quality of life for all residents and to provide them with affordable programs and services.

 Freeholder Koppel is a lifelong resident of Monroe Township.
 She earned her Master’s Degree in Politics and Public Policy at the Bloustein School at Rutgers University and her Bachelor’s Degree in Sociology at Hunter College.

-Before becoming a Freeholder, she served as Monroe Township Council President and Councilwoman At-Large since 2006.
+Even before her time as a Freeholder, Freeholder Koppel showed a dedication to public service.
+She served as Monroe Township Council President and Councilwoman At-Large since 2006.
 During her tenure on the Council, Freeholder Koppel served on the Cultural Arts Commission and on the Middlesex County Transportation Coordinating Committee.

 In addition to her public service as a member of the Township Council, Freeholder Koppel has served as former President of the Barclay Brook/Brookside Schools PTA and as a member of the Monroe Township Board of Education Ad Hoc and Strategic Planning Committees.
 She has also served as Chair of the Mercer County Human Service Advisory Committee.